mitkrieg/citibike-timeseries/README.md

 - Incorporate Exgoneous Variables such as holidays, weather, electric bikes and elevation
 - Collect data additional data and run analysis on 2020/2021 as Citibike has since 2018 expanded greatly into the Bronx, Washington Heights & Uppser Harlem, and deeper into Queens and brooklyn.
 - Analyze the impact of COVID-19 on changes rider behavior and station trends/clustering.
-- Refine clustering process to include "slight drains"
+- Refine clustering process to include "slight drains" and/or fewer misclassifications

 ## Repository Structure